ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 } )
 ```

+In this example:

 * The downcast converter for `myElement` creates a `<div>` with a `data-owner-id` attribute and a set of CSS classes.
 * The value of `data-owner-id` is set from the `ownerId` model element's attribute.
 * The second CSS class is constructed off the `type` model element's attribute.
-* The `triggerBy.attributes` defines that element will be converted upon changes of the `onwerId` or `type` attributes.
+* The `triggerBy.attributes` configuration defines that the element will be converted upon changes of the `onwerId` or `type` attributes.

 Before CKEditor version `23.1.0` you would have to define a set of atomic converters for the element and for each attribute: